| |Sorry, this page has moved!

 Camarillo Grove Dog Park

 This park is home to the Camarillo Grove Dog Park.
-This enclosed dog is open from 7am to dusk and features many shaded areas and a doggie drinking fountain.
+This enclosed dog park is open from 7am to dusk and features many shaded areas and a doggie drinking fountain.
 The entire park is also an off leash park Monday - Friday only.
 Saturday and Sunday dogs are allowed off-leash only in the enclosed dog park.

 Please be considerate of others and do not allow your dog to be off-leash outside the designated times and locations.
 Please note: Dogs are not allowed inside Nature Center